 Variations: I have a free printable word list below with Disney song titles.
 But you could play any number of variations.
 90’s music, oldies, country, musicals…there are all sorts of categories of music out there!
 You don’t need a list to play, either.
 Just have players think up their own song titles to illustrate.

-As for variations on pictionary, there’s pictionary telephone and pictionary charades.
+As for variations on pictionary, there’s pictionary telephone, pictionary charades, and mixtionary.
 You can also play pictionary with any group of words.
 It’s a great game for holidays.
 On my printables page, I have free printable word lists in all sorts of categories, including for most major holidays.
 The word generator has even more word lists.

 Printables: And here’s the list of Disney songs!
 I won’t say it’s comprehensive, but it’s pretty long.
 There are some obscure ones on there.
 So if you’re not a Disney song know-it-all, just skip the ones you don’t know.
 Enjoy!